 The volcanoes, roughly four million years old, are the chief attraction of the park.
 The largest crater is 1,400 meters in width and 140 meters deep; named Cerro Elegante, the crater is an unparalleled site that is a must-see when visiting the reserve.
-The hundreds of craters and cones as well as the black sand demonstrate a moon-like surface that is truly other-worldly in appearance.
+The hundreds of craters and cones, as well as the black sand, demonstrate a moon-like surface that is truly other-worldly in appearance.
 Owing to this landscape, NASA once used it to train astronauts for moon landings.
-The reserve is made up of 600 square miles of unique landscape.
+The reserve is made up of 600 square miles of the unique landscape.
 The park is also the site of fantastic sand dunes; parts of the park have actually not seen rain in years and visitors delight in the chance to explore this rare desert ecosystem.
 Despite its dry terrain, the reserve boasts many species of flora and fauna.
 Animals that make their home in the reserve include bighorn sheep, fox, coyote, rattlesnakes, and Gila monsters.
 The more than two hundred species of plants include saguaro cactus, mesquite, and ironwood.

 Camping around the Reserve

 Camping is allowed around the edges of the park, but a permit must first be obtained from the visitor center.
 Most people camp during the winter months when temperatures can still be quite warm.
 With the Altar Desert to the west of the reserve, temperatures can get intensely hot even in spring and fall; the reflected heat from lava beds and rivers only adds to the immense heat.
 Bring plenty of water and, of course, a tent so that you can keep the lizards at bay throughout the night.